jackburton79/bescreencapture/README.md

 The recorded clip can be scaled to suit your needs.

-Includes an "Incognito" mode, which hides the application window and the deskbar icon, to be able to record clips without leaving any trace.
+Includes an "Incognito" mode, which hides the application window and the deskbar icon, to be able to record clips by using a keyboard combo and without leaving any trace.
-In Incognito mode you need to use a shortcut key combination to start/stop the recording process.

-You can do that by installing the bescreencapture_inputfilter and using the ctrl-shift-alt-r shortcut, or by defining a shortcut key combo using the "Shortcuts" preflet included in Haiku.

-These are the commands you can configure in the "Shortcuts" preflet for the various actions:

-* Start/Stop Recording: " SendMessage application/x-vnd.BeScreenCapture 'StoR' "
-* Pause/Resume Recording: " SendMessage application/x-vnd.BeScreenCapture 'PauC' "
+This functionality requires installing the bescreencapture_inputfilter and using the CTRL-ALT-SHIFT-r shortcut, which launches BeScreenCapture and start recording directly.
+Hit CTRL-ALT-SHIFT-r again to stop.

 BeScreenCapture is also scriptable with hey: